alejandroolivo/SemanticSearch-with-OpenAIEmbeddings/README.md

 You can install these packages using the following command:

-  'pip install openai pandas numpy configparser getpass llama_index'
+  `pip install openai pandas numpy configparser getpass llama_index`

 ## Script Description
 1. ExtractTags.py